 Unfortunately, there was nothing he could do now.
-He was too weak to move and all the cog suits were lost.
-He had to wait until night before he had any chance of sneaking back to the apartment alive.
+He was too weak to move, and all the cog suits were lost.
+He had to wait until the night before he had any chance of sneaking back to the apartment alive.

-He estimated it to be sometime in the late afternoon because of the light directly above him in the sky.
-It was several hours that he had been knocked out.
+He estimated it to be sometime in the late afternoon because of the light above him in the sky.
+He had been knocked out for several hours.

 He spent a few more minutes looking for some more edible gags in his bag.
 So many of them had been used up on the chairman, but he knew he needed more energy if he was going to make it back to the apartment alive.

-"Harry put more gadgets in here than I thought..."
-Evina mumbled.
+"Harry put more gadgets in here than I thought," he mumbled.
 He began by climbing up the wall of the skyscraper he fell off earlier that day.
-He worked his way behind it and around to the other side so he would be completely out of sight from the bright plaza.
-Obviously he wanted to avoid being seen under any lights.
+He worked his way behind it and around to the other side, so he would be completely out of sight from the bright plaza.
+Obviously, he wanted to avoid being seen under any lights.

 He chose to wait near the tracks outside.
 When the train dived underground, he would jump down and latch onto it with the suction cups.
 It was extremely risky, but it was his only idea.
 The fact that the suit had saved his life once already was comforting.

 He felt worried now.
 What if there isn't enough clearance for me to be up here?
 And what if I don't find the toons back at the apartment?
 But it was very late at night, and he was exhausted.
-Even though the train rattled he felt secure, so he relaxed and watched the lights in the tunnel zoom by.
+Even though the train rattled, he felt secure.
+So, he relaxed and watched the lights in the tunnel zoom by.
 He closed his eyes.
-Just moments later he was abruptly awaken by the jets of water that sprayed the train clean as it sped by.
+Just moments later, he was abruptly awakened by the jets of water that sprayed the train clean as it sped by.
 He could see brighter lights ahead.
 The train was approaching the first station.

 As the train slowed down, he did his best to safely climb onto the opposite side of the train from the doors.
 There was a chance that someone could see him up there.
 When the train stopped, the doors opened.
 For a minute, he heard cogs getting in and out of the car.
 Then it started moving again.
 He climbed back onto the roof before the train accelerated too fast.

 The tricky part was figuring out how to get off the train at the next station.
-After a few minutes, he arrived, and he had to jump off before it left to go to some other part of Cogtropolis.
+After a few minutes, he arrived, and he had only seconds before it left to some other part of Cogtropolis.

 He crouched low on the roof, waiting for all the cogs to get on and off.
 Then the train began to move again.
 He jumped up and suctioned to the ceiling of the station.
-The train sped away, but luckily he was still there hanging on the ceiling and none of the cogs appeared to have seen him.
+The train sped away, but luckily, he was still there, hanging on the ceiling, and none of the cogs seemed to notice him.

 Now Evina proceeded to climb up the wall of the apartment.
-It took a lot of strength and he was growing weaker all the time.
-He counted the windows that he passed until he was sure he was at the eighty ninth level.
+It took a lot of strength.
+He was growing weaker all the time.
+He counted the windows that he passed until he was sure he was at the 89th level.
 Never once did he dare look down.
-Wearily, he knocked on their window, hoping it was actually the right one.
-A pair of eyes peeked through and then the curtains were parted.
+Wearily, he knocked on the window, hoping it was actually the right one.
+A pair of eyes peeked through, and then the curtains were parted.

-Princesspinkcat opened the window and let Evina climb inside.
+Pink opened the window and let Evina climb inside.
 He was breathing heavily.
-There were many times that day he expected to die, but he was grateful that they were over now.
+There were many times that day he expected to die, but he was grateful that it was finally over now.
 Being home was such a comfort.
 And before anyone could bother him with questions, he collapsed and fell asleep.

-"I wonder what this could be."
-The voice asked.
+"I wonder what this could be," the voice said.
 Several lights on a communication device were blinking.
-Evina was seeing everything from the eyes of the man and he felt like he was actually present.
-His surroundings were no longer blurred any more but very detailed.
+Evina was seeing everything from the eyes of the man, and he felt like he was actually present.
+His surroundings were no longer blurred anymore but very detailed.
 Of all the visions he had seen, this one was the clearest.
 He appeared to be seated in some kind of strange transportation vehicle.
-Outside the windows, there was nothing but a black expanse with thousands of little glowing dots.
-This must be the tooniverse.
-He thought.
+Outside the windows, there was nothing except a black expanse with thousands of little glowing dots.
+This must be the tooniverse, he thought.
 The dots were planets and stars.

 A nervous squeaking was coming from the other chair, but it was turned away from the man, so Evina could not see what it was.

-"I haven't received a call for years..."
-The man remarked.
+"I haven't received a call for years," the man remarked.
 He hesitantly picked up the communication device and spoke.
 "Hello?
-This is the master speaking..." there was a pause.
+This is the master speaking."
+There was a pause.
 A voice was coming out from the communication device, but Evina could not hear it properly.
-Maybe the noise was too fuzzy to understand or it was encoded.
-"WHAT?"
-The man cried out, "Um, please don't panic, I'm on my way right now!"
+Maybe the interference was too strong, or maybe it was encoded.
+"WHAT?" the man cried out.
+"Um, please don't panic, I'm on my way right now!"
 He turned off the communication device nervously.
 "Take us into hyperspace!"

-There was a little bit of squeaking and then the spaceship blasted forward at such a speed that the stars outside the window stretched into thin white streaks.
+There was a little bit of squeaking, then the spaceship blasted forward at such a speed that the stars outside the window stretched into thin white streaks.

 Evina woke up, spluttering.
 Rocky had just sprayed him with a seltzer bottle.
-He jumped up off the floor and the water dripped off his suit.
+He jumped up off the floor, and the water dripped from his suit.
 "What was that about?" he demanded.
 He was also angry that his vision of the man had been disrupted.

-"That explains why you're slightly flat."
-Harry reasoned.
+"That explains why you're slightly flat," Catman said.

-"Yeah, but I'm glad that I made it here safe."
-The duck sighed.
+"Yeah, but aren't you glad that I made it here safe?"
+Evina said.